The-Kara-System/tks-essentials/README.md

 pip3 install pip-autoremove
 ```

+### Testing
+Before running the tests, make sure that the utils.py can find the root directory.
+Either set the PROJECT_ROOT environement variable to the root directory, or simply create a config or a logs directory within the project root.
+Then run the pytests.

 ### Build Library
 Prerequisite: make sure that you give your Operating System user the right to modify files in the python directory.
 The directory where pyhton is installed.
 Use